Teaching and Learning Resource Center

 • Hosts can support participants by informing them ahead of time of any specific features they plan to use during their meeting.
 E.g., breakout rooms, participant feedback buttons, and polls.

-Recommendations for Meeting Attendees and Students
+Recommendations for meeting attendees and students

 • Both the Zoom application and CarmenZoom have unique characteristics that may take time to become familiar with.
 It is recommended that individual users experiment with both options and find the solution that works best for them.
 E.g., some users might prefer the browser based interface and how it responds to different assistive technologies, while others may prefer the shortcut keys provided with the application (Hot Keys and Keyboard Shortcuts).